kisswiki/kisswiki/src/os/ubuntu/uefi.md

 I have installed Windows first, then Ubuntu.

->In your firmware, disable QuickBoot/FastBoot and Intel Smart Response Technology (SRT).
+> In your firmware, disable QuickBoot/FastBoot and Intel Smart Response Technology (SRT).
 If you have Windows 8, also disable Fast Startup. https://help.ubuntu.com/community/UEFI

 ## Grub not loaded

 I needed to press F11 during boot to show UEFI boot list.
 To load grub as first do as below.
 Here I assume that Ubuntu is 5.

 ```
+sudo apt update
+sudo apt install efibootmgr
 sudo efibootmgr
-sudo efibootmgr -o 5,0,1,2,3,4
+sudo efibootmgr -o 5
 ```

+### When I done sudo efibootmgr -o 5,0,1,2,3,4

+I have done `sudo efibootmgr -o 5,0,1,2,3,4`.
+But it was enough to just `sudo efibootmgr -o 5`.

 After first change of order, Windows was booted again.
 Then I have removed it from order sequence.

 When I ommited Windows (0) when specyfing order, it was added as 6 during next boot.
 But grub was loaded as default.

 After that I just removed 6 with `sudo efibootmgr -b 6 -B` and changed order like in above.

+### Links

 - https://superuser.com/questions/1247300/how-to-make-uefi-bios-start-grub-not-windows/1248255#1248255
 - Fix on Windows with bcedit https://askubuntu.com/questions/695496/grub-doesnt-show-up-installing-ubuntu-14-04-alongside-windows-10-on-a-uefi-x64